BLACK FRIDAY SALE 30% OFF!

 The liver makes cholesterol, as do red blood cells.
 Cholesterol made by the body is called “endogenous” cholesterol, whereas the 20% or so we get from cholesterol in the diet is called “exogenous” cholesterol.

-Historically, studies proposed that eating high levels of cholesterol in foods like eggs, led to an increase in blood cholesterol levels, which congealed inside the blood vessels eventually resulting in poor heart health.
-And so, the idea that a high cholesterol diet is bad was born.
+Historically, eating high levels of cholesterol in foods like eggs, was thought to increase blood cholesterol levels, and so, the idea that a high cholesterol diet is bad was born.
 3

 However, numerous studies have since pointed out several flaws with this hypothesis.
 4

-First, while a high level of total cholesterol is associated with an increased risk of heart disease, most people who suffer from heart disease have normal blood cholesterol levels.
+First, while a high level of total cholesterol is associated with an increased risk of heart disease, many who suffer from heart disease have normal blood cholesterol levels.
 5

-Second, as cholesterol is so fundamental to life, it is directly synthesized in the body, mainly in the liver, but also in red blood cells.
-Excess dietary cholesterol is excreted in stool, and any dietary cholesterol which is absorbed results in a decrease in cholesterol synthesis in the liver.
+Second, excess dietary cholesterol is excreted in stool, and any dietary cholesterol which is absorbed results in a decrease in cholesterol synthesis in the liver.
 6 7

 Together this means that even a diet very high in cholesterol has little, if any, impact on the cholesterol levels in the blood which are maintained at a steady state in most people